hadijeddizahed/mimdolt/README.md

-# mimdolt
+# mimdolt (Online shop)
-This project is an online sales site.
+This project using Spring(MVC, Security), Hibernate and AngularJs.
+Database: Mysql